VerKnowSys/sofin/README.markdown

 * Each software bundle includes all dependencies of given software, hence each application requires more disk space than it does with "old fasioned, system wide, shared software".
 * Currently all software used by current definitions is mirrored on software.verknowsys.com/source
-* Currently software.verknowsys.com repository is hardcoded into script.
-To maintain own definitions You may just fork and create own defs which I just merge into this repository or create own one somewhere.
 * Currently any kind of sha/md5 checksumming isn't supported at all.
 * Currently some definitions provided by Sofin include a couple of custom patches on software required by VerKnowSys ServeD © System.
 It *shouldn't* but **may** break the way how software works on different systems.